How to Date a Foreigner

 People spend most of their time at work.
 Therefore, dating in Japanese culture becomes a real challenge – especially if you want to meet someone organically.

-“Konkatsu” Parties
+“Konkatsu” parties

 Konkatsu parties – are arranged dates (also known as ‘spouse-hunting’ parties).
 To make the long story short, people pay a fee to participate in a party organized exclusively for those who are looking for a spouse.
 Usually, you need to meet certain requirements to join (e.g., age under 35, being a college graduate and even having a certain level of income).
 These requirements may vary, but the goal is always the same: to help find someone who is also keen to create a family.